 The isolated bacterial strains were grown overnight (24 hours) at 37oC on Luria Bertani (LB) agar plates.
 Genomic DNA was extracted from the overnight bacterial culture using a commercially available “Quick-DNA Fungal/Bacterial Miniprep kit” (Zymo Research, USA).
 The extraction procedure followed the manufacturer’s instructions.

-A polymerase chain reaction (PCR) was performed to amplify the 16S ribosomal RNA (rRNA) gene.
-Specific universal bacterial primers; 27F (5′-AGAGTTTGATCMTGGCTCAG-3′) and 1492R (5′-CGGTTACCTTGTTACGACTT-3′) were used for amplification.
-The PCR reaction mix consisted of 25μl total volume, containing12.5 μl of 2X ready master mix (containing the dNTPs, Taq DNA polymerase, MgCl2, and the reaction buffer); 2 μl of template genomic DNA; 1 μl each of forward and reverse primers (5 μm), and 8.5 μl of nuclease free water.
+Polymerase chain reaction (PCR) was performed to amplify the 16S ribosomal RNA (rRNA) partial gene sequence using universal bacterial primers; 27F (5′-AGAGTTTGATCMTGGCTCAG-3′) and 1492R (5′-CGGTTACCTTGTTACGACTT-3′).
+The PCR reaction mix consisted 25μl total volume, containing12.5 μl of 2X ready master mix (containing the dNTPs, Taq DNA polymerase, MgCl2, and the reaction buffer); 2 μl of template genomic DNA; 1 μl each of forward and reverse primers (5 μm), and 8.5 μl of nuclease free water.
 The thermal cycling programme used comprised of initial denaturation at 95oC for 5min; 30 cycles of denaturation, annealing and extension at 94oC, 52oC and 72oC for 30s, 30s and 1min: 25s respectively, followed by a final extension at 72oC for 10 min and kept at a hold temperature of 4oC [20].

 2.5 Sequencing and Analysis